-Mixed signals from New Zealand’s government on telecommunications security.
+Mixed signals from New Zealand government on telecommunications security.

-You have to ask yourself what overriding principles are driving the New Zealand government’s telecommunications security strategy.
+You have to ask yourself what principles are behind the New Zealand government’s telecommunications security strategy.

 On the one hand the government has a relaxed attitude towards carriers allowing Huawei to build key parts of their infrastructure.
 On the other hand it introduced the Telecommunications (Interception Capability and Security) Bill to Parliament this week.

 Rightly or wrongly – I’m in no place to comment – security considerations mean Huawei is shut out of Australia and the United States.
 Yet New Zealand’s centre right government is happy for the telecommunications equipment giant to build and finance networks here.

 Meanwhile the bill intended to replace the earlier Telecommunications (Interception Capability) Act 2004 officially takes government intelligence intrusion into the telco sector further than any of our strategic allies.
 At least, as far as they publicly acknowledge.